"I feel drained," I thought.

 My original plan was to return that same summer with a friend who was an experienced mountaineer and who could guide me up the glacial ascent.
 Unfortunately schedules got filled and I ended up missing the weather window for the climb.
 Oh well.
 I'd have to take matter into my own hands.

-The goal of the class (and our graduation) was to put our skills together at the end of the program and to climb Mt.
+The goal of the class (and our graduation) was to put our skills together at the end of the program by climbing the10,781’ peak Mt.
 Baker—or at least that was the plan.
 However for the past three years weather kept students from summiting.
 I hoped our luck would be different.

 I found the WAC program very challenging.
 The knots test was intimidating.
 The rock climbing in Vantage tested my wits.
 I even found myself in an emotional slump questioning, "what am I doing?", as a downpour of cold rain made our Mt.
 Erie rappelling trip a sufferfest.
 The book work and WAC outings took such a toll on my normal running lifestyle, I began to lose one of my most loved outdoor activities as well.